GP2020-Sierra/README/Azure.md

 6) Create a `Function App`

-    - Create a function app, remembering it's name / URL `[name].azurewebsites.net`.
+    - Create a function app, remembering its name / URL `[name].azurewebsites.net`.
 Select `Node.js` for the runtime stack

     - Under `Function App Settings`, set the `Runtime version` to `~2`.